 As an artist developer James worked with talented professional musicians and actors.
 James' musical theatre and acting students perform regularly with local companies such as: Musical Theatre West, Orange County Children's Theatre, Long Beach Playhouse, Attic Community Theatre and South Coast Repertory.
 Current and alumni students are with Disney Entertainment, cruise ships, and are featured in television, feature films and commercials.

 As a musicologist and author he wrote the celebrated Lounge Music Companion, a 500-page encyclopedia of bios, discography and rare interviews.
 He has also written bios on Julie London, Les Baxter and Jackie Gleason.

-A vegan activist, James' new book Vegan Comfort is available through Amazon.
+A vegan activist, James' new books The Vintage Vegan and Vegan Comfort is available through Amazon.